Yeo Tiong Min

 Yeo Tiong Min SC PBM (杨忠明) is a Singaporean legal academic.
 He is the Yong Pung How Professor of Law at the Singapore Management University School of Law and served as its dean from 2012 to 2017.
 In his time as Dean, Yeo was credited for his role in developing the Singapore Management University School of Law "into a leading law school in Singapore and in Asia."
 Yeo was succeeded as dean in 2017 by Goh Yihan.
 At the time he stepped down, Yeo was said to have "been instrumental in developing SOL into a leading law school in Singapore and in Asia".
+Yeo recently published a new book entitled "Commercial Conflict of Laws".

 Education

 Yeo graduated from the National University of Singapore's Faculty of Law in 1990 and subsequently obtained his Masters' Degree and Doctorate from Oxford University.
 He was on the faculty of the National University of Singapore's Faculty of Law before being appointed a professor at the Singapore Management University School of Law in 2007.